Many first reported symptoms of peanut allergies in adulthood, studies find | ExBulletin

 Many first reported symptoms of peanut allergies in adulthood, studies find

-While peanuts Allergies Is generally related to pediatric medicine, but a new study found that one in six adults sensitive to peanuts developed it after age 18.
+Evanston, Illinois — Although peanut allergies are commonly associated with pediatric careAccording to a new study, one in six adults who are sensitive to peanuts develop peanuts after the age of 18.
 ReportNorthwestern University researchers published in the Journal of Allergy and Clinical Immunology that 2.9% of adults in the United States report current peanut allergies, but report a history of allergies and reaction symptoms diagnosed by doctors.
 Only 1.8% have.

 In addition, two in three adults in this group have at least one other food allergy, such as nuts or crustaceans.
 Researchers say they are concerned about the lack of allergies diagnosed by doctors.
 This means that patients are not receiving current epinephrine prescriptions and are prone to serious reactions without potentially life-threatening treatments.